Types of Health Insurance Coverage

-Also called comprehensive or major medical, longer-term is likely the first type of health insurance you might think of.
+Individual and family coverage is also known as major medical or comprehensive coverage.
+When you think of health insurance, this is likely the first type of health insurance you think of.
 It covers a wide range of services.
+This type of health insurance coverage:

-- Meets the Affordable Care Act requirements and includes:
+- Meets the requirements set by the Affordable Care Act and includes:

 - Emergency services, hospitalization, and preventive care